INSPIRE-MIF/2017.2/GeoJSON/specification.md

 ### Simple Addresses (ADS)

-The Simple Addresses encoding is an alternate encoding for address data.
-It can be applied to data that fulfills the following requirements:
+The Simple Addresses encoding can be used as an *alternate encoding* for address data that fulfills the following requirements:

 * It is sufficient to provide one `GeographicName` for all elements that use it
-* There is not more than 1 `AdminUnitName` address component per `AdministrativeUnitLevel`.
+* There is not more than 1 `AdminUnitName` address component per `AdministrativeUnitLevel`
+* There is only a single default position per `Address` object

 #### Model Transformation